MICHAEL MACGARRY

 God of War, OHSH Projects, London, UK

-Time is Going: Archive and future memories, curated by Azu Nwagbogu, EUNIC Senegal for Dak'Art Biennale, Dakar, Senegal
+Time is Going: Archive and future memories, curated by Azu Nwagbogu, EUNIC Senegal, Dak'Art Biennale, Dakar, Senegal

 2021 ARCOLisboa online, with Everard Read, Lisbon, Portugal